Emsa (company): History

 A little drip-catcher made of plastic and formed like a butterfly was the company's first product.
 After drip-catchers of different forms the company started producing pastry-cutting wheels, icing bags and comparable kitchen accessories.

 On 1 October 1956 the company moved from Greven to larger premises in Emsdetten and added floristry utensils to its range of products.

-Emsa was acquired by the French corporation SEB in June 2016 for an undisclosed sum.
-Groupe SEB operates a portfolio of brands including Tefal, Seb, Rowenta, Moulinex, Krups, Lagostina, All-Clad, WMF, Emsa, Supor, marketed through multi-format retailing.
+Emsa was acquired by the French corporation Group SEB in June 2016 for an undisclosed sum.
+Groupe SEB operates a portfolio of brands including Tefal, SEB, Rowenta, Moulinex, Krups, Lagostina, All-Clad, WMF and Supor marketed through multi-format retailing.

 The Emsa City Cup is often seen in the television series The Expanse.

 Name and company vision

 Against the background of their location in Emsdetten and its main river Ems the firm's name was altered to today's "Emsa" on 29 December 1964.